 34 Framework of Economic and Social Reforms to Increase Welfare in Slovenia, adopted in November 2005.

-35 The term refers to transfers to individuals and households financed by public funds.
+Transework of Economic and Social Reforms to inercase wernare in Stovenia, adoption of the term refers to transfers to individuals and households financed by public funds.